 Explore the historic town of Stanley in the Falkland Islands~Malvinas, discover relics from South Georgia’s whaling era and possibly even visit a working research station in the South Orkneys.

-On this epic voyage, not only will you explore the famed white continent and far-flung South Georgia, you will also …
+On this epic voyage, not only will you explore the famed white continent, enjoy two days discovering the Falklands~Malvinas, encounter …

 What is expedition cruising?

 Embark on a sea-based adventure to the remote coastal regions of our globe, where unique encounters will allow you to experience nature at its most pristine.

 This type of travel was born three decades ago, nurtured by rugged adventurers keen to share the magic of the wilderness with like-minded travellers.
 Expedition cruising brings together those with a curiosity about the world around them, a keen sense of adventure, and a desire to immerse themselves in the natural environment.